2026 Master Classes for Mediators

 This course is intended to satisfy continuing education requirements as set forth in MD Rule 17-205, Qualifications for Court Designated Mediators, (a) (5): Complete in each calendar year four hours of continuing mediation-related education in one or more of the topics set forth in Rule 17-104, (a) (b).

-Please make your check out to Barry Weissman and mail to:
+Again, please make your check out to Barry Weissman and mail to:

 Barry Weissman